andykawabata/Hackathon-Runtime_Terror/README.md

 ## General Info

 For the 2020 UNCG Green Fund Hackathon, teams were tasked with creating an interactive dashboard reflecting the energy consumption for the UNCG campus.
+All actual data comes from 81 meters placed across the campus which started tracking data in 2015.
+The predicted data was previously found by using linear models.
 This dashboard will be used to aid the UNCG Facilities Operations in making decisions.

 ## Functionality